Please note that Tapas no longer supports Internet Explorer.

 Jul 23, 2025

-The field was beginning to empty, the post-match adrenaline gradually subsiding.
+The pitch was beginning to empty, the post-match adrenaline gradually subsiding.
 Players peeled off in small groups, their laughter and exhausted chatter echoing across the fading light as they trickled back towards the changing rooms, eager for showers and the comfort of dry clothes.
-Jean wiped the back of her hand across her neck, smearing away sweat that clung stubbornly to her skin, as she started to make her way towards the changing room.
+Jean wiped the back of her hand across her neck, smearing away sweat that clung stubbornly to her skin, and started to make her way towards the tunnel.

-She barely made it ten paces before a voice, low, firm, and unmistakably his, made her pace falter slightly.
+She barely made it ten paces before a voice: low, firm, and unmistakably his, made her falter.

-Julian's voice was tight with an emotion Jean couldn't quite decipher, as he walked up beside her, his long strides easily matching her pace.
+Julian's voice was tight with an emotion Jean couldn't quite decipher.
+He walked up beside her, his long strides easily matching her pace.

 "And yet you carry on like that in front of him.
 He's bound to get the wrong idea, you know?"